adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 #### Terraform apply

-It's finally time to initialize the cluster :
+It's finally time to initialize the cluster:

 ```sh
 terraform init
 terraform apply
 ```

 Check the printed plan and confirm.
 The cluster creation will take about 1 minute.
-When finished following SSH configuration should appear :
+When finished following SSH configuration should appear:

 ```sh
 Host kube